Sai271828/iex-parser/docs/usage.rst

       "Packet Capture Time", "The time when the packet was captured in Nanosecondssince epoch."
       "Send Time", "The time when the message was sent in Nanoseconds since epoch."
-      "Raw Timestamp", "The raw timestamp of the message in Nanoseconds since epoch."
+      "Exchange Timestamp", "The exchange timestamp of the message in Nanoseconds since epoch."
       "Tick Type", "The type of tick (e.g., trade, quote)."
       "Symbol", "The stock symbol (e.g., MSFT, AAPL)."
       "Size", "The size of the trade."